shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-09-setvalue.md

 #

-Last but not least, we'll need to modify the stored data into **greeter**.
-Doing so, will change the state of the blockchain, then we'll have to create a transaction for this.
+Last but certainly not least, we'll need to modify the data stored into **greeter**.
+Doing so will change the state of the blockchain, so we'll have to create a transaction.
 In the challenge below we're going to show you how to achieve this.

 ----------------------------------

 ## The challenge

 {% hint style="warning" %}
 In `pages/api/solana/callGreetings.ts`, complete `setGreetings`.
-At first you'll have to create an instruction, next you'll have to send and confirm a transaction storing the instruction.
+First you'll have to create an instruction, then you'll have to send and confirm a transaction to store the data from.
 {% endhint %}

 **Take a few minutes to figure this out**